whalesalad/doubledate-ios/prj/DoubleDate/Third/RestKit/README.md

 -----------

 RestKit assumes that you are using a modern Xcode project building to the DerivedData directory.
-Confirm your settings via the "File" menu > "Project Settings...".
-On the "Build" tab within the sheet that opens, click the "Advanced..." button and confirm that your "Build Location" is the "Derived Data Location".
+Confirm your settings via the "File" menu > "Project Settings…".
+On the "Build" tab within the sheet that opens, click the "Advanced…" button and confirm that your "Build Location" is the "Derived Data Location".

 1. Add Git submodule to your project: `git submodule add git://github.com/RestKit/RestKit.git RestKit`